Here’s a reflexology massage that will help to get rid of a cold fast. It’s simple and easy to learn and takes just 5 minutes.

 The lung meridian is considered the first barrier to protect the body from “evil pathogens.”
 Normally, the reflexology area for my lung is completely painless, but I noticed tender spots while I was massaging it when I had the cold.

 Here’s a diagram of the reflexology area for the lungs.
 It’s located on the ball of your foot, between the big toe and little toe.
 The location of the sore points on your feet will correlate to the soreness in your chest.

 In my case, I felt tender areas around the base of the ball of my foot and indeed, I felt tightness in the solar plexus area of my lungs.
 In previous colds, the upper area of this point has been tender and that correlated with soreness in the bronchial area of my chest.

 To massage this area, press deeply with your thumbs and when you feel a point that is tender to touch, press even deeper and massage using small circles.
 Massage the entire lung area, focusing on tender points for a total of one minute per foot.
 This will give your lung meridian an energy boost.
 Personally, I’ve noticed that regular massage of the lung point helps to prevent a cold from settling into my chest and lungs.

 Want a Quick Reference Cheat Sheet showing you how to locate and massage the Key Chinese Reflexology Points for a Cold?

 Simply fill out the form below and you will also receive Chinese Reflexology foot charts, free mini lessons and my complimentary monthly newsletter.
 It’s a fun way to learn self-healing tips and techniques for the body, mind and spirit.

-I’m a full time mom so I promise that you won’t get tons of email from me as I’m much too busy looking after my toddler.
+I’m a full time mom so I promise that you won’t get tons of email from me as I’m much too busy looking after my little boy.
 I also promise to keep your email address confidential and to only send you messages that are full of useful and invaluable information.

 Wishing You Amazing Health,